-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-Net investment spread
+Net investment spread See "Management's Discussion and Analysis of Financial Condition and Results of

-GAAP and Other Financial Disclosures.'
+Operations - Non-GAAP and Other Financial Disclosures."

-Normalized statutory earnings See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Liquidity and Capital Resources - The Parent Company - Liquidity and Capital - Normalized
+Normalized statutory earnings See "Management's Discussion and Analysis of Financial Condition and Results of

-Statutory Earnings.
+Operations - Liquidity and Capital Resources - The Parent Company -

+Liquidity and Capital - Normalized Statutory Earnings."

-Insurance that an insurance company buys for its own protection.
+Reinsurance Insurance that an insurance company buys for its own protection.
 Reinsurance enables an insurance company to expand its capacity, stabilize its underwriting results, or finance its expanding volume.
-Reinsurance capital requirements set by the National Association of Insurance Commissioners.
-When referred to as